Steinhovden

-Steinhovden is a village with 119 inhabitants in the municipality of Kinn in Vestland county, Norway.
+Steinhovden is a village with 119 inhabitants in Kinn Municipality in Vestland county, Norway.
 The village is located along the Høydalsfjorden, about 6 km southeast of the village of Nyttingnes and about 10 km west of the village of Eikefjord.

 The village area is divided into 6 farm areas: Seljeset, Høyvik, Holmesund, Steinhovden, Steinvik and Hopen.
 The chairman of the area is now trying to get a windmill park built to produce electrical energy for the community.
 The nearby Skårafjæra area is a popular place for tourists.
-The hunting season begins 11 September and hunters may go after deer, seal, and whales.
+During the fall hunting season, hunters may go after deer, seal, and whales in the area.

 Sports

 There are many sporting opportunities in Steinhovden including association football, speed skating, cross-country skiing, swimming, Scuba diving, polo, figure skating, and race walking.